End-of-Life Process

 These changes typically include a decline in function, becoming non-ambulatory, chairbound, and ultimately, bedbound.
 Patients may begin to fall during this time.
 Progressively, the patient will become more dependent on their caregivers to assist them with activities of daily living (ADL), which include bathing, eating, transferring, toileting, and continence.
 They will likely become bedbound.

-It is not uncommon to downgrade a person’s diet during the transition phase.
-This might include going from a regular diet, down to soft, and finally, to pureed.
+It is common to downgrade a person’s diet during transition.
+This might include going from a regular diet down to soft and, finally, to puree.
 Liquids are usually given in small amounts and with an added thickener.
 These changes are necessary to prevent choking and aspiration.
-Fluid overload is a risk at this point and can detract from one’s comfort, cause swelling, or crackles in the lungs.
+Fluid overload is a risk at this point and can detract from one’s comfort and cause lung swelling or crackles.

 “Approximately 43% of all palliative patients are affected by terminal agitation, which can manifest as restlessness, sweating and patients’ statements as verbal or facial expressions and defensive reactions” (5).

 Increased agitation, anxiety, and restlessness may also arise during the transitioning phase.
-Terminal agitation and terminal restlessness are both unique to the last week or so of someone’s life and are often caused by physiological changes that occur during the end-of-life process but can also be a result of medication or emotional changes.
+Terminal agitation and terminal restlessness are both unique to the last week or so of someone’s life.
+They are often caused by physiological changes that occur during the end-of-life process but can also result from medication or emotional changes.
 Even if the patient had been calm previously, it is important to note that these symptoms may still occur.

 Ask yourself...

-- What are some ways you could care for someone that is transitioning?
+4. What are some ways you could care for someone who is transitioning?

 Active Dying

-Following the transition phase, most patients will then enter the final phase of the end-of-life process, the active dying period.
-This precedes imminent death.
+Following the transition phase, most patients will enter the final phase of the end-of-life process, the active dying period, which precedes imminent death.
 It can be hard to determine precisely when this stage begins.
 This phase usually lasts only two to three days and showcases significant signs of patient decline that differ from the previous phase, including a decrease in alertness and responsiveness.

-For example, a patient may go from a semi-comatose state to comatose or obtunded and minimal reaction should be expected (1).
-Their eyes may be open or shut, and there is little movement in all extremities.
+For example, a patient may go from a semi-comatose state to comatose or obtunded, and minimal reaction should be expected (1).
+Their eyes may be open or shut, and all extremities have little movement.
 This period can be described as a deep sleep.

 Caregivers often describe it as a time of waiting.
-Cognitive changes, in combination with the previous changes in swallowing, make the intake of food, liquids, and medications unsafe.
+Cognitive changes, in combination with previous changes in swallowing, make the intake of food, liquids, and medications unsafe.
 The patient is at high risk for aspiration.
-Mouth swabs can be used to hydrate the oral cavity and to do mouth care.
+Mouth swabs can be used to hydrate the oral cavity and to care for the mouth.

 Medications that are liquid or can dissolve under the tongue are safe and can be used to manage symptoms at the end of life.
-Hospice patients are provided a comfort kit of medications to use should symptoms arise.
+Hospice patients are provided with a comfort kit with medications should symptoms arise.

 Additionally, changes in vitals are expected during this phase, and they typically do not cause the patient any discomfort.
 For example, temperature fluctuation is common at the end of life.
-It is not abnormal to have an elevated temperature during the active dying phase.
-This can be remedied with cooling measures such as a cool towel on the forehead or a fan to cool down the room.
+Having an elevated temperature during the active dying phase is not abnormal.
+This can be remedied with cooling measures such as a towel on the forehead or a fan to cool down the room.
 The skin may feel clammy as well.

-Following, changes in blood pressure and heart rate may also occur.
+Changes in blood pressure and heart rate may also occur.
 Blood pressure begins to trend lower during the pre-active phase and can become very low during the last few days of life.
-The heart rate will usually trend upward and can be well over 100 beats per minute, however, this is just something for the hospice nurse to note and is not usually treated.
+The heart rate will usually trend upward and can be well over 100 beats per minute.
+However, this is just something for the hospice nurse to note and is not usually treated.

 Symptom management at the end of life can be difficult.
 Failure to adequately control symptoms can have a negative impact on one’s quality of life.
 These symptoms may include pain, respiratory distress, GI issues, and mobility changes (2).
 Pain while dying is one of the most common areas of concern for someone who is actively dying, and of course, no one wants to see their loved one in pain during their final days of life.
 The body becomes very sensitive to the slightest movement or touch, which can present challenges for caregivers when considering that the patient still needs to be cleaned, changed, and repositioned.

-When the patient is no longer verbalizing their comfort, verbal pain cues must be assessed.
+When the patient no longer communicates comfort, verbal pain cues must be assessed.
 These include grimacing, a furrowed brow, frowning, and possibly moaning.
 In some cases, repositioning can be an effective pain-relieving measure.
 Thankfully, pain can be treated up until death occurs.

-Opioids are commonly used in end-of-life care, due to their ability to effectively manage pain without hastening death.
+Opioids are commonly used in end-of-life care due to their ability to manage pain without hastening death effectively.
 Morphine is an example of a commonly used opioid (4).
 Nonpharmacological measures can also be used to relieve pain.
 This may include things like repositioning and soothing music.

 Decreased urination is also common during the active dying phase.
 This is completely normal and expected.
 Caregivers may find that they do not need to change diapers as often.
-Urine may also appear darker in color, appearing a deep amber color due to more concentrated urine.
+Due to more concentrated urine, urine may also appear darker in color, a deep amber color.

 Excessive secretions can lead to something commonly known as the “death rattle.”
 This term is almost synonymous with the last days of life.
 It can be described as a moist sound that is audible when someone breathes and is a good indicator that death is near.
 The secretions collect in the throat due to a lack of coughing and the inability to clear them out (8).

-Maintaining skin integrity and preventing pressure injuries is also an important consideration during this time.
-With all the other previously mentioned changes occurring, it can be hard to provide the attention that the skin requires.
-Like other organs, the skin begins to fail in an actively dying patient (9).
+Maintaining skin integrity and preventing pressure injuries is also important during this time.
+With all the other previously mentioned changes occurring, it can be hard to give the skin the attention it requires.
+Like other organs, the skin fails in an actively dying patient (9).

 Ask yourself...